'What were you thinking?!'

 Nikon didn't move.
 "If I were you, I'd go hide below deck until this is over."

 "We're not like you, demon!"
-Captain Haf had taken up position at the front of the crowd, her pistol cocked and aimed right at Nikon's forehead.
+Captain Haf stood at the front of the crowd, her pistol cocked and aimed right at Nikon's forehead.
 "I doubt your kind knows what loyalty is, but we'll do our best to show you."

 Captain Haf's pistol hand trembled.
 "You could kill us just as easily below deck as above.
 I prefer dying in the sunlight."